 Tonight at sundown, Rosh Hashona, the Jewish New Year kicks in, traditionally a time for reflection and spiritual self-examination, as it starts the Days of Awe that proceed through Yom Kippur, the Jewish Day of Atonement.

-Since this year it also runs in to the Sabbath, I will be offline until Saturday evening.
+Since this year it starts Sunday evening, I will be offline until Tuesday evening.

 It's traditional during this holiday to eat apples and honey and sweet things in general, as you see these Jews in Uganda doing: